SquareScreamYT/conlangs/README.md

 **Nimine uses V2 word order.
 Example:**

-Un sehede hujinra
+Un sehete hujinla
 1SG see.PST dog.PL
 I saw dogs

-Zoten sehede un hujinra
+Coten sehete un hujinla
 yesterday see.PST 1SG dog.PL
 Yesterday I saw dogs

 **Adjectives and adverbs come before nouns and verbs.
 Example:**

-rośi hujin
+losi hunto
 big dog

-śeko hujin
+seko hunto
 fast dog

-biśa ronen
+pisa konen
 quickly run

 **Nimine uses suffixes to mark plurality of nouns.
 Example:**

-hujin
+hunto
 dog.SG

-hujinro
+huntolo
 dog.DU

-hujinra
+huntola
 dog.PL

 **Nimine uses suffixes to mark the tense of verbs.
 Example:**

-sehede
+sehete
 see.PST

 seheme
 see.PRS

-sehege
+seheke
 see.FUT

 **Nimine also uses suffixes for helping verbs.
 Example:**

-Un sehema hujin
+Un sehema hunto
 1SG see.PRS.NEG dog
 I am not seeing a dog
 \* it changes the e in suffixes to an a, if there is no suffix it adds -ja

-Un sehemi hujin
+Un sehemi hunto
 1SG see.PRS.POSB dog
 I might be seeing a dog
 \* it changes the e in suffixes to an i, if there is no suffix it adds -wi

-Un sehemo hujin
+Un sehemo hunto
 1SG see.PRS.ABIL dog
 I can see a dog
 \* it changes the e in suffixes to an o, if there is no suffix it adds -jo

 **Nimine allows you to change words into different parts of speech.
 Example:**

-biśa
+pisa
 quickly

-biśaza
+pisazu
 speed
 \* It will turn any part of speech into a noun, same with others.

-biśala
+pisalu
 speed (verb)
 \* It will turn any part of speech into a verb.

-biśata
+pisatu
 fast
 \* It will turn any part of speech into a adjective.

-biśaca
+pisacu
 quickly
 \* It will turn any part of speech into a adverb.
 It is used here as an example.